podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 7th:** Other than beginning a new blog post about the writer module and how I envision it, I didn't come to much today.

 **June 6th:** Most work today was organisatorial: had correspondence with `Matteo Cominetti`_ as well as with Paul Deckers (a Product Specialist at the